marando/phpIERS/README.md

 phpIERS
 =======
-phpIERS is a PHP package that simplifies obtaining values related to the Earth's rotation that are published in International Earth Rotation and Reference Systems Service (IERS) bulletins.
+phpIERS is a PHP package that simplifies obtaining values Earth's rotation values published by the International Earth Rotation and Reference Systems Service.

 Installation